ewhicher/matter/content/collections/pages/product-launchpad.md

     enabled: true
   -
     id: ldbr0vvs
-    text: 'What format should this new service take?'
+    text: "What's it going to take to bring this idea to market?"
     type: row
     enabled: true
   -